Do you have the stomach for employee engagement?

 Everyone understands in today’s challenging economy, you need to deliver a truly compelling and differentiated customer experience to actively engage customers.
 Most organisations have focused on what needs to happen at the customer interface to create the kind of customer engagement that builds loyalty and deepens relationships.
 While actions like these are clearly critical, they are not sufficient.
 It is like trying to increase customer engagement by fixing only the “arm problem."
 What about the “stomach problem”?

-Research from ASTD (American Society of Training & Development) showed that 83 percent of managers consider engaged employees a critical factor in attracting and retaining customers.
-That’s great news right?
-Managers understand a very important point: If you want engaged customers you need to have engaged employees!
-So, how do you then explain the following?
-According to research done by Towers Perrin, only 21 percent of employees say they are fully engaged at work.
-Organisations talk a good game about understanding the connection between needing engaged employees to have engaged customers, but are not rising to the challenge to do enough about it.
+We’ve probably all seen the same research that shows two very important points.
+Managers understand the first very important point: If you want engaged customers, you need to have engaged employees!
+Second, the same research continues to show unacceptably low scores related to fully engaged employees.
+Organisations talk a good game about understanding the connection between needing engaged employees in order to have engaged customers, but they are not rising to the challenge to do enough about it.

-I think the “stomach problem” that needs to be addressed is Leadership Effectiveness.
+I think the “stomach problem” that needs to be addressed is leadership effectiveness.
+Leadership has the greatest opportunity to influence the energy of the organisation.
+Leaders either give energy to, or take energy out of, the organisation.
 My experience tells me that most leaders fall woefully short in creating a culture of employee engagement that:

 - Inspires an emotional connection to the organisation’s vision and purpose.